This post may contain affiliate links. For more information, read my disclosure policy.

-Then you’re going to add the wet ingredients to the dry ingredients (add the hot water/butter mixture along with the egg).
+- Then you’re going to add the wet ingredients to the dry ingredients (add the cup of warm water and butter mixture along with the egg).

-Pay attention to the recipe when it comes to adding flour: it specifies that you’ll use 4 ½ to 5 cups of flour.
-Your original dry mixture starts with 2 cups, meaning during the mixing process you’ll add an additional 2 ½ to 3 cups of flour.
+- Stir the dough together as much as you can, adding more flour until the dough comes together.
+Pay attention to the recipe when it comes to adding flour: it specifies that you’ll use 4 1/2 to 5 cups of flour.
+Your original dry mixture starts with 2 cups, meaning during the mixing process, you’ll add an additional 2 1/2 to 3 cups of flour.

 The filling is a simple one: melted butter and a brown sugar cinnamon mixture that will be sprinkled all over it.
 I love using brown sugar for a richer filling.

 - Simply roll your dough out to a large rectangle (about 10×15 or a bit larger).
 Spread your melted butter all over the dough (I use a pastry brush but you can use a knife or your hands).

 - Then sprinkle the cinnamon sugar filling all over.

 - Tightly roll up your rolls.